skhakim/DISCO-variants/README.md

 **NOTE:** For species tree estimation default settings are recommended; however, for orthology detection using `-m 2` is recommended so small groups are retrieved.
 It is also highly recommended that you use the most recent version of DISCO, as it deals with some limitations of TreeSwift.

+# DISCO-R

+DISCO-R (DISCO with a Refined pruning strategy) is a modification of DISCO that provably retains more speciation-driven quartets than DISCO.
+This repository contains the variants of DISCO used in the experiments of Hakim et al.

 ## Versions

+DISCO:
 - v1.0 (May 21st 2021): Initial Release
 - v1.1 (July 19th, 2021): Added `ca_disco.py` and adjustable filter (instead of just filtering all trees with less than 4 taxa)
 - v1.2 (June 8th, 2022): Tree rerooting fix (addresses issue with treeswift rooting with no edge lengths)
 - v1.3 (July 8th, 2022): Allows for more flexibility with leaf labels
 - v1.3.1 (October 31st, 2022): Fixes issue where extra newline character at the end of the file causes a crash

+DISCO-R
+- v1.0 (Feb 7th 2024): Readme Updated

-**Note:** At present, it is recommended to use the latest version if you want to run the DISCO algorithm as described in Willson et al. 2021, as using earlier versions can causes results inconsistent with the DISCO algorithm in rare cases.
+**Note:** At present, it is recommended to use the latest version if you want to run the DISCO algorithm as described in Willson et al. 2021, as using earlier versions can cause results inconsistent with the DISCO algorithm in rare cases.

 ## Citation